 When a policyholder passes away, beneficiaries will typically receive the death benefit payout.
 But it’s important to be aware that there are a few instances where life insurance won’t pay out.
-This may be because the policyholder lied on their application, their death was the result of suicide, or they passed away during the waiting period.
-Let’s dive deeper into how life insurance payouts work and some reasons why a policy might not pay out.
+Top reasons life insurance won’t pay out may be because the policyholder lied on their application, their death was the result of suicide, or they passed away during the waiting period.
+Let’s dive deeper into how life insurance payouts work, how long it takes to receive a payout, and some reasons life insurance won't pay out.

 To collect a life insurance payout, beneficiaries must file a claim after the policyholder passes away.
-Once the life insurance company receives a certified copy of the death certificate and claim form, they’ll likely process it and pay the beneficiaries via their preferred payout method.1 Some types of life insurance payouts include:
+Once the life insurance company receives a certified copy of the death certificate and claim form, they’ll likely process it and pay the beneficiaries via their preferred payout method.1 The average life insurance payout a beneficiary can receive vary based on the policy type, insurance company, riders, and other factors.
+Some types of life insurance payouts include:

 The lump-sum payout is the most common option.
 With this type of payout, beneficiaries receive the entire death benefit at once in a single payment.